opentracing-contrib/java-specialagent-demo/README.md

-# MicroDonuts: An OpenTracing SpecialAgent Sample Application
+# MicroDonuts: An OpenTracing SpecialAgent Demo

 Welcome to MicroDonuts!
-This is a [SpecialAgent](https://github.com/opentracing-contrib/java-specialagent) sample application, written in Java, based on the original [OpenTracing walkthrough](https://github.com/opentracing-contrib/java-opentracing-walkthrough).
+This is a [SpecialAgent](https://github.com/opentracing-contrib/java-specialagent) demo application, written in Java, based on the original [OpenTracing walkthrough](https://github.com/opentracing-contrib/java-opentracing-walkthrough).

 OpenTracing is a vendor-neutral, open standard for distributed tracing.
-To learn more, check out [opentracing.io](http://opentracing.io), and try the sample application below!
+To learn more, check out [opentracing.io](http://opentracing.io), and try the demo application below!

 ## Step 0: Setup MicroDonuts